-What Good Looks Like “What Good Looks Like” is a term I picked up from Marcio Sicoli (Olympic Beach Gold Medal Beach Coach to Kerri Walsh) to describe the idea of how a team should physically play volleyball on the court.
-This idea challenged me to develop “The Volleyball1on1 Formula” of what I felt “Good…
+What Great Looks Like “What Great Looks Like” is a term I use to describe our goal as a team as it relates to how a team should physically play volleyball on the court.
+This idea challenged me to develop “The Volleyball1on1 Formula” of what I felt “Great volleyball” looks like on the court when…

 This video we filmed for the AVCA video tip of the week a few years ago.
 I think its the best video in the world on running the “Bic” set.
 This video shows why Bill Ferguson is such an incredible coach!
 Enjoy and be sure to thank him next time you see him! 🙂